 Transcend 1000x CF

-Transcend cards are always on the top of the list.
+Transcend cards are always at the top of the list.
 They make all-around very solid products with a trusted brand name.

 In-camera speed: 100.23 MB/s – Amazon